athankefalas/swift-toasts/README.md

 The duration of a `Toast` defines how long a Toast presentation will remain active.
 The duration of a Toast can be defined by using the `ToastDuration` type.

-Other than predefined defined durations that have a specific lifetime, a Toast may also be presented indefinitely, by using the `ToastDuration.indefinite` duration.
-Please note, that a Toast that is presented indefinitely must be explicitly dismissed either by user interaction or by any other means that controls the presentation of a Toast.
+Other than predefined defined duration instances that have a specific lifetime, a Toast may also be presented indefinitely, by using the `ToastDuration.indefinite` duration.
+Please note, that a Toast that is presented indefinitely must be explicitly dismissed either by user interaction or by any other means that control the presentation of a Toast.

 ## Presenting a Toast